 Eat a deep pan pizza at Lou Malnati’s

 Ask a local for their advice on where to go for deep dish pizza and they will all have a firm opinion on which is the best!
-Some insist it’s Giordano’s, others favour Pequod’s Pizza while Pizza Uno claims to be the original deep dish.
+Some insist it’s Giordano’s, others favor Pequod’s Pizza while Pizza Uno claims to be the original deep dish.
 For me, a visit to Lou Malnati’s came recommended by two people who live in the area and it ticked all of the boxes.
 This type of pizza is seriously heavy so be careful when ordering; a medium pizza fed me and two fully grown men!

 Go to the observation deck at the John Hancock Tower